kduckets/Megastream/README.md

 ##Megastream

-Run with grunt.
+Run with nodemon.
 To install:

 #install Yeoman